Moogli0602/Tableau-Projects_assignments/README.md

 # Welcome to Tableau Practice Projects Repository

 Greetings and welcome to the Tableau Practice Projects Repository!
-Here, you'll find a curated assortment of Tableau projects meticulously crafted to refine my skills and delve into diverse analytical realms.
-Each project is meticulously designed to spotlight different facets of data visualization, analysis, and storytelling within Tableau.
+Here, you'll find Tableau projects meticulously crafted to refine my skills into diverse analytical realms.
+Each project is designed to spotlight the different aspect of data visualization, analysis, and storytelling within Tableau.

 ## Projects Showcase: